• Skip to primary navigation

 Image Source: Kassia Parliament

-• Half cup of tuna
+• Half a cup of tuna

 • One slice of toast